-For great skiing, you might go in mid-January to early February, when it’s not as crowded.
+For great skiing, you might go after the holidays, when it’s not as crowded and more snow has accumulated.
 And you’ll have no shortage of slopes to choose from!
 One lift ticket lets you play on all four Aspen-Snowmass resort mountains.
 Aspen Mountain rises right above downtown and offers the greatest proportion of expert terrain.
 Local favorite Aspen Highlands Mountain has intermediate, expert, and backcountry terrain.
 Beginners and families often prefer Buttermilk Mountain, closest to the airport, which also hosts the ESPN Winter X Games at the end of January.
-Snowmass Mountain offers the largest selection of trails, with 3,362 acres of terrain for all ability levels.
+Snowmass Mountain has the most acreage and trails, with something for every skier, from double-black diamonds to long, relaxing runs and beginner hills.
 Purchasing lift tickets at least a week in advance and for multiple days saves money.

 Aspen’s après-ski scene is recognized by Conde Nast Traveler magazine as the best in North America.
 You don’t even have to leave the slopes: The Oasis is a pop-up champagne bar towed around the slopes by snowcat, while the Cloud Nine Alpine Bistro can be found at the top of its namesake chairlift.
 Or just stroll downtown, where restaurants and bars begin to rev up around 4 p.m.
 J-Bar at the Hotel Jerome is the Aspen tradition for après-ski drinks, but don’t forget Ajax Tavern at the base of Aspen Mountain (truffle fries, please), Chair 9 at the Little Nell, and Elk Camp or Lynn Britt Cabin at Snowmass.

 Skiing and nightlife are Aspen’s biggest claims to fame, but, have you heard about the snow polo?
 Each year in mid-December, the St. Regis, nestled right at the base of Aspen Mountain, hosts the snow polo world championships.
 Spectator attire tends toward Armani, cashmere, and fur.
 If that’s not your speed, you could try a snowmobile tour through the White River Forest with T-Lazy-7.
-See the spectacular Maroon Bells, weave through an aspen forest, or head up to a mountain cabin for lunch.
+See the iconic Maroon Bells (recently protected from a proposed dam project!), weave through an aspen forest, or head up to a mountain cabin for lunch.